fs-c/maniac/README.md

 `Release` builds are optimized and don't contain debug information, unlike `Debug ` builds which also have significantly more verbose logging.

+## Library

+_The following is only relevant to developers, if none of this means anything to you don't worry about it._

+You may have noticed that `maniac` consists of two parts: a library (`lib`) and a command line application (`app`).
+Assuming you are using CMake, when including this project with `add_subdirectory` only the library will be built.

+I doubt that anyone will come to use the library, I mostly separated it out because it was convenient for another related project.
+Therefore no proper documentation is provided, sorry.
+But: the console application is simple enough that it could be considered a MWE and it uses all of the features of the library.

 ## Thanks